 - Vegetables: Roasted veggies pair perfectly with garlic powder, for example, baked potatoes or sweet potatoes.
 Fresh veggies that come in salad dishes also taste good if you add some garlic powder.

 - Various types of bread: Garlic toast, croutons, crostini, bruschetta are all delicious thanks to the strong flavor of garlic powder.
+Also, there are many lasagna’s sides dishes that need this ingredient to make their flavor more robust.
+So try them some day!

 - Sauce/dressing: Garlic powder also increases the flavor of your sauces or dressings, for instance, garlic butter sauce or pasta sauce.